-Passed in 1958 under the stimulus of Sputnik, NDEX was first funded in 1959.
-Minnex Title VI was aimed at strengthening national capability in foreign lenguages and area studies, particularly concerning the world outside of Western Europe.
-Together with the Fulbright-Hays Act of longer standing, NDEA Title VI has been one
+Passed in 1958 under the stimulus of Sputnik, NDEA was first funded in 1959.
+Title VI was aimed at strengthening national capability in foreign languages and area studies, particularly concerning the world outside of Western Europe.
+Together with the Fulbright-Hays Act, NDEA Title VI has been one of the twin pillars of Federal effort on behalf of international education.